TERMS AND CONDITIONS OF SALE (applicable from 14 June 2021 until further notice)

 20.4 Each provision of this Agreement, excluding or limiting liability of the supplier, operates separately.
 If any part is held by a court to be unreasonable or inapplicable, the other parts will continue to apply.

-No notices, cash or other documents sent to the supplier through the post shall be deemed to have been received unless and until actually received and confirmed in writing by the supplier.
+22.1 No notices, cash or other documents sent to the supplier through the post shall be deemed to have been received, unless and until actually received and confirmed in writing by the supplier.

 23.1 If vis major or force majeure or casus fortuitus, as defined in clause 23.3 below, (the "Interrupting Circumstances") cause delays in or failure or partial failure of performance by the supplier of all or any of its obligations hereunder, this Agreement, or as the case may be, the affected portion thereof shall be suspended for the period during which the Interrupting Circumstances prevail.
 Notice of: (a) the Interrupting Circumstances specifying the nature and date of commencement thereof shall be dispatched by the supplier to the customer as soon as reasonably possible after the commencement thereof; and (b) the cessation of the Interrupting Circumstances shall be given by the supplier to the customer as soon as reasonably possible after such cessation.

-23.2 Where Interrupting Circumstances exist: (a) the period within which the supplier is required to perform under this Agreement shall be extended by a period equal to the time that its performance is so prevented; and (b) the supplier shall be entitled to elect, upon written notice to the customer, to terminate this Agreement in which case the customer shall be obliged to pay (why is the customer obliged to pay if we haven’t delivered) the supplier the full outstanding contract price of the goods delivered by the supplier to the customer prior to the date upon which the supplier delivers such termination notice to the customer.
+23.2 Where Interrupting Circumstances exist: (a) the period within which the supplier is required to perform under this Agreement shall be extended by a period equal to the time that its performance is so prevented; and (b) the supplier shall be entitled to elect, upon written notice to the customer, to terminate this Agreement in which case the customer shall be obliged to pay the supplier the full outstanding contract price of the goods delivered by the supplier to the customer prior to the date upon which the supplier delivers such termination notice to the customer.

-23.3 For the purposes of this clause 23 vis major and force majeure include (without limitation) acts or omissions of any government, government agency, provincial or local authority or similar authority, any laws or regulations having the force of law, civil strife, riots, insurrection, sabotage, acts of war or public enemy, legal and illegal strikes, interruption of transport, lockouts, inability on the part of the supplier to obtain the goods (including, without limitation, a part of such goods) from its supplier/s and/or contemplated supplier/s, prohibition of exports or imports, rationing of supplies, flood, storm, fire or (without limitation eiusdem generis (therefore the meaning of general words or terms used in association with specific words or terms which are species of a particular genus or class are not limited to that same genus or class of the specific words)) any other circumstances beyond the reasonable control of the supplier.
+23.3 For the purposes of this clause 23, vis major and force majeure and casus fortuitus include (without limitation), any acts of God, acts or omissions of any government, government agency, provincial or local authority or similar authority, any laws or regulations having the force of law, a declaration of national lockdown or disaster, a pandemic, epidemic or mandatory quarantine, civil strife, riots, insurrection, sabotage, acts of war or public enemy, legal and illegal strikes, interruption of electricity supply or transport, lockouts, inability on the part of the supplier to obtain the goods (including, without limitation, a part of such goods) from its supplier/s and/or contemplated supplier/s, prohibition of exports or imports, rationing of supplies, flood, storm, fire or without limitation eiusdem generis (therefore the meaning of general words or terms used in association with specific words or terms which are species of a particular genus or class are not limited to that same genus or class of the specific words) including any other circumstances beyond the reasonable control of the supplier.

 126.96.36.199 the interpretation of;